SGpp/DisCoTec/docs/simple_tutorial.md

 write_output(properties, grid)
 ```

-For use with DisCoTec, we assume nestable power-of-two discretizations, i.e. where your grid spacing can be $2^{-l}$ for $l \in \mathbb{N}$.
+For use with DisCoTec, we assume nestable power-of-two discretizations, i.e.,
+where your grid spacing can be $2^{-l}$ for $l \in \mathbb{N}$.
-For simplicity, in this tutorial we also assume you use periodic boundary conditions and all `num_points_` are chosen as powers of two.
+For simplicity, in this tutorial we also assume you use periodic boundary
+conditions and all `num_points_` are chosen as powers of two.

-You need to transform your current solver code into stateful functions, or a stateful data structure.
+You need to transform your current solver code into stateful functions, or a
+stateful data structure.
-Let's say you introduce a class `YourSimulation`: computations before the time loop go into its constructor
+Let's say you introduce a class `YourSimulation`: computations before the time
+loop go into its constructor
-or an `init()` function (if your code uses MPI, this is also where a sub-communicator should be passed for `YourSimulation` to use).
+or an `init()` function (if your code uses MPI, this is also where a
+sub-communicator should be passed for `YourSimulation` to use).
 Computation in the time loop goes into its `run()` function.
-Anything after the time loop goes into the destructor or a function `finalize()`.
+Anything after the time loop goes into the destructor or a function
+`finalize()`.
 Then, the following should do the same:

 ```diff